fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Get-AzureRmVpnClientPackage.md

 ## DESCRIPTION
 The **Get-AzureRmVpnClientPackage** cmdlet gets information about the VPN client packages available from a virtual network gateway.
-Client packages contain configuration data that enable a client computer to make a VPN connection to an azure_2 virtual network; client computers must have the correct configuration package installed in order to make a VPN connection.
+Client packages contain configuration data that enable a client computer to make a VPN connection to an Azure virtual network; client computers must have the correct configuration package installed in order to make a VPN connection.
 Different configuration packages are available based on the client computer's version of Windows (for example, win7_client_secondref or winthreshold_client_2) and on the client computer's processor architecture (AMD64 or x86).
 You must specify the architecture type when running **Get-AzureRmVpnClientPackage**.